ECouzens/caffe/docs/intel_caffe_optimizations.rst

 Caffe is a deep learning framework made with expression, speed, and modularity in mind.
 It is developed by the Berkeley Vision and Learning Center (`BVLC <http://bvlc.eecs.berkeley.edu/>`_) and by community contributors. `Yangqing Jia <http://daggerfs.com/>`_ created the project during his PhD at UC Berkeley.
 Caffe is released under the `BSD 2-Clause license <https://github.com/BVLC/caffe/blob/master/LICENSE/>`_.

-These instructions walk throught the configuration steps needed to optimize the Intel® distribution for Caffe* on platforms based on Intel® Xeon® processors code named Skylake.
+These instructions walk throught the configuration steps needed to optimize the Intel® distribution of Caffe* on platforms based on Intel® Xeon® processors code named Skylake.

 [[Need an actual processor number here: Skylake processors are: processor family E3-12xx v5 and E3-12xx v5 processors, Xeon E3-12xx v5  Xeon W-21xx Xeon Bronze, Silver, Gold, Platinum]]